Kerry sees nuclear deal with Iran as diplomacy warms

 The powers were "unified on Saturday when we presented a proposal to the Iranians, and the French signed off on it, we signed off on it, and everybody agreed it was a fair proposal.
 There was unity, but Iran couldn't take it at that particular moment, they weren't able to accept that particular thing."

+The main sticking point, according to a diplomatic source and a European official in Washington, was that Iran insisted on formal recognition of its "right" to continue enriching uranium, and the world powers refused to concede on that point.

+"It was the Iranians who were not able to accept the terms," the diplomatic source said.

-A senior western diplomat said, however, that not only the French but other members of the big powers believed the deal was not yet ready despite "very intensive, very complex, very detailed and constructive negotiations".
+A senior western diplomat said that not only the French but other members of the big powers believed the deal was not yet ready despite "very intensive, very complex, very detailed and constructive negotiations".

 "The collective assessment of the group was that some more time would still be needed.
 That was not just the assessment of the French," the diplomat told reporters.